caiyuanzhe/Kmer-Node2Vec/README.md

 ### Examples
 <p align="justify">

 (1).
-Learn the k-mer embedding with Kmer-Node2Vec algorithm.
+Only learn the k-mer embedding with Kmer-Node2Vec algorithm.
 The first example trains an embedding based on the default dataset with standard hyperparameter settings.
 The script saves the embedding at the default path.</p>
 ```
 python3 src/cli.py
 ```